Senior UI / UX Designer

 Personas clarified the needs of primary care, specialist, administrator, and patient-facing workflows.

-The redesign focused on persistent filters, calmer assessments, clearer navigation, and a more usable layout system.
+The redesign focused on persistent filters, assessment flow, navigation that surfaces next steps, and a more usable layout system.

 In clinical software, every extra moment of hesitation matters.
 The redesign reduced scanning effort, clarified the hierarchy of patient data, and made long assessment workflows feel less mentally expensive.